Lattice multi-polygons: Introduction

 for each $i=1,\dots,d$.
 Note that $|a_i|$ is twice the area of the triangle with vertices $v_{i-1}, v_{i+1}$ and the origin.
 We prove that the rotation number of the unimodular sequence $v_1,\dots,v_d$ around the origin is given by

 (see Theorem~\ref{rotation}).
 The generalized twelve-point theorem easily follows from this formula.
-This formula was originally proved using toric topology which requires some advanced topology, but after that, an elementary and combinatorial proof was found following the suggestion of a referee.
+This formula was originally proved using toric topology which requires some advanced topology, but after that, an elementary and combinatorial proof was found.
 We give it in Section~\ref{sect:1} and the original proof in the Appendix.
 A different elementary proof to the above formula appeared in \cite{ziv12} while revising this paper.}

 We also introduce the notion of lattice multi-polygons.
 A \emph{lattice multi-polygon} is a piecewise linear loop with vertices in $\Z^2$ together with a sign function which assigns either $+$ or $-$ to each side and satisfies some mild condition.
 The piecewise linear loop may have a self-intersection and we think of it as a sequence of points in $\Z^2$.
 A lattice polygon can naturally be regarded as a lattice multi-polygon.
 The generalized Pick's formula holds for lattice multi-polygons, so Ehrhart polynomials can be defined for them.
 The Ehrhart polynomial of a lattice multi-polygon is of degree at most two.
 The constant term is the rotation number of normal vectors to sides of the multi-polygon and not necessarily $1$ unlike ordinary Ehrhart polynomials.
 The other coefficients have similar geometrical meaning to the ordinary ones but they can be zero or negative unlike the ordinary ones.
 The family of lattice multi-polygons has some natural subfamilies, e.g. the family of all convex lattice polygons.
 We discuss the characterization of Ehrhart polynomials of not only all lattice multi-polygons but also some natural subfamilies.